-Where can I possibly start with somewhere as wonderful as Liverpool?
+Where can we possibly start with somewhere as wonderful as Liverpool?
 It's one of the UK's most vibrant, colourful and interesting creative cities, and the people are just wonderful.
-Their humour, their warmth and their talent, all makes Liverpool one of the best places to live, work and play.
+Their humour, their warmth and their talent, all make Liverpool one of the best places to live, work and play.
 No wonder it's nicknamed The Pool of Life.

 Home to The Beatles and labelled the World City of Pop by Guinness World Records, it's a city that's steeped in history and culture.
 Back in the early 19th century, Liverpool was a major global port and 40 per cent of the world's trade passed through its docks.
 As you can imagine, its architecture is rich in heritage and several areas of the city were granted World Heritage Site status back in 2004.

 Today, Liverpool proudly has one of the largest economies in the UK.
 In recent years, there has been significant growth in the knowledge economy with the establishment of the Liverpool Knowledge Quarter in sectors such as media.
 And because of Liverpool's beautiful old buildings, it's become the second most filmed city in the UK outside London.

 Building on its creative and enterprising past, the creative industries are really thriving in Liverpool.
 It's home to over 7,000 creative and digital firms, employing over 48,000 people and making up £1.4 billion GVA to the local economy.
 There's a big tech community here and Liverpool happens to be one of Europe's focal points for the games industry.
 When it comes to culture, you can't move for the wealth of talent.